thefranciscook/jekyll-now/_posts/1100-01-01-2013-Budapest-Service-Jams.md

 🏢 One special weekend people interested in *service and customer experience* will meet at locations all over the globe.
 In a spirit of experimentation, innovation, co-operation and friendly competition, teams will have less than *48 hours to develop and prototype* completely new services inspired by a shared theme.

-⚡ Returning after my service design course in London, I connected with the local service designers (all 3 at that time), and as our first project we organized out first jam.
+⚡ Returning after my service design course in London, I connected with the local service designers (all 3 at that time), and as our first project we organized our first jam.

 💡 We *designed, organized and facilitated the jams*.
 Mentored participants to get the most out of the event.